RishabhJain2018/rishabhjain2018.github.io/index.md

     <div class="entry-summary">
     <img src="/images/contents/iaugmentor.png" alt="iAugmentor" class=" home-thumbnail company-logo"/>
     <span class="rishabh">Software Developer Intern, Machine Learning</span> &nbsp; <br>
-    <span class="period">(Jun 2016 -- Aug 2016)</span>
+    <span class="period">(Jun 2016 &nbsp;-&nbsp; Aug 2016)</span>
       <div class="exp-desc">
-        Responsible for developing a product which takes a video (an answer of a job interview question) as an input and outputs the accuracy on smiling behavior of the user by training an SVM classifier in the form of a web based demo.
+        Developed a product which takes a video answer of a job interview question as an input and outputs the accuracy on smiling behavior of the user by training an SVM classifier in the form of a web based demo.
       </div>

     </div>